Understanding Math by Making Connections

 Sentence starters and question prompts help students as they begin making connections on their own.

-Helping our students make meaningful connections requires intentional modeling from our end.
+Helping students make meaningful connections requires intentional modeling.
 During math lessons, think alouds are a great way to demonstrate how connections work.
 As you solve a problem, you might pause and say something like, “This reminds me of when we used area models earlier in the year.
 Remember how we broke the rectangle into sections to multiply?
 That same idea can help us here.”
-Hearing those thoughts out loud helps our students see the process of connecting ideas and gives them language they can start using themselves.
+Hearing those thoughts out loud helps students see the process of connecting ideas and gives them language they can start using themselves.

 Real World Activities That Deepen Understanding Math

-One of the most engaging ways to help our students see connections is through real-world math activities.
-When our students explore how math appears in everyday structures and environments, they begin noticing concepts they may have overlooked before.
-Geometry is a great example of this because shapes, angles, and symmetry appear everywhere in architecture and design.
+One of the most engaging ways to help students see connections is through real-world math activities.
+When students explore how math shows up in the world around us, they begin noticing concepts they may have overlooked before.
+Geometry is a great example of this because shapes, angles, and symmetry are commonly used in architecture and design.

-A great activity for helping your students notice these connections is through my Architectural I Spy resource.
-Your students will be able to examine real images of buildings and structures to identify geometric features.
+An engaging way to help students notice these connections is through a find the geometry in architecture activity.
+Students will be able to examine real images of buildings and structures to identify geometric features.
 As they look at the architectural photos, they look for shapes, angles, lines, and symmetry that appear in the structures.
-The activity encourages your students to see geometry in a completely different way.
+The activity encourages students to see geometry in a completely different way.

-Your students will complete an “I Spy” style recording sheet where they locate specific geometric features in the image.
-They might identify parallel lines in windows, outline three angles and measure them, circle polygons they find in the structure, or locate lines of symmetry within the building.
-These tasks help your students apply geometry vocabulary in a meaningful context instead of simply memorizing definitions.
+Your students will complete a recording sheet in which they locate specific geometric features in the image.
+They might identify parallel lines in windows, outline and measure three angles, circle polygons they find in the structure, or locate lines of symmetry within the building.
+These tasks help students apply geometry vocabulary in meaningful contexts rather than simply memorizing definitions.

-This type of activity works well after your students have been introduced to basic geometric vocabulary.
-I recommend that your students have prior knowledge of identifying features such as polygons, quadrilaterals, intersecting lines, angles, and lines of symmetry while recording their observations on a task sheet.
+This type of activity works well after students have been introduced to basic geometric vocabulary.
+I recommend that students have prior knowledge of identifying features such as polygons, quadrilaterals, intersecting lines, angles, and lines of symmetry while recording their observations on a task sheet.
 The goal is not just to name shapes but to recognize how geometric concepts appear in real-world structures.
-I also recommend deciding ahead of time if you want your students to work in partners to practice math talk or if they work independently.
+I also recommend deciding ahead of time whether you want students to work in pairs to practice math talk or work independently.

 More Helpful Math Resources

 You will find activities that provide additional practice, visual supports like math posters that reinforce key concepts and math talk, and engaging tasks that encourage your students to apply what they are learning.
-These types of resources help your students see how math ideas build on one another instead of feeling like separate units.
+These types of resources help your students see how mathematical ideas build on one another rather than feeling like separate units.

 If you are ready to give your students more opportunities to practice making connections and strengthen their understanding of math, take a few minutes to browse my collection of resources.
 You may discover new tools that help your students feel more confident as they explore math concepts throughout the year.